burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 template body;
 ```

+### Use Concepts.
+Syntax A.
-Example of using the concept to restrict template using (Syntax A):
+Example of using the concept to restrict template using:

 ```cpp
 template <typename T>